suinleelab/attributionpriors/README.md

 ## Compatability

-The code in this repository was written to support TensorFlow versions r1.8 and up.
+The code in this repository was written to support TensorFlow versions r1.8 and up, and works with both Python 2 and 3.
 Although we plan to support the Keras API in the future, only Keras models that directly use TensorFlow sessions to train are supported.

 ## Usage